-Mad River Fiber Mill is a full service fiber processing mini mill.
+Mad River Fiber Arts & Mill is a full service fiber processing mini mill.
 Our brand new equipment is manufactured by Belfast Mini Mills, in Prince Edward Island, Canada.
 We can handle your raw fiber from washing through yarn and every step in between.
 We process all wool types, fine wools such as Merino, Cormo and Rambouillet to courser wools such as Icelandic Lopi, alpaca, llama, mohair and angora bunny.
 Sorry, we do not process pet hair.

 “Life is a journey, not a destination”, Ralph Waldo Emerson.